Italy says migrant pact with Albania isn't comparable to UK-Rwanda plan

 "Migrants will be treated according to Italian and European standards," Foreign Minister Antonio Tajani told a session of the lower house of parliament dedicated to the deal, which sparked criticism among the leftist opposition and human right groups.

-"This Protocol is not comparable to the agreement between the United Kingdom and Rwanda," Tajani said, rejecting comparisons between the Italian initiative and Britain's, which UK's top judges have declared unlawful.
+"This Protocol is not comparable to the agreement between the United Kingdom and Rwanda," Tajani said referring to the British initiative, which UK's top judges have declared unlawful.

+Tajani told lawmakers only migrants who have no right to stay in Italy would go to Albania after the coastguard or the navy picked them up in international waters and confirmed no children or pregnant women would be hosted there.
+He said those awaiting repatriation could be held for up to 18 months.

 The protocol, seen by Reuters, says the camps will operate under Italian jurisdiction, and should open in spring 2024.